 Did you know that the American Psychological Association (APA) regarded stress in America as a national mental health crisis?

 According to the APA, the COVID-19 pandemic accounted for a significant source of stress for Americans.
-The mental and physical wellbeing of America’s youth is even more cause for concern as The American Academy of Pediatrics declared a national emergency in child and adolescent mental health.
+America’s youth’s mental and physical well-being is even more cause for concern as The American Academy of Pediatrics declared a national emergency in child and adolescent mental health.
 Further, Gen Z teens (ages 13-17) and Gen Z adults (ages 18-23) are reporting elevated stress and symptoms of depression.

 The pandemic has only exacerbated the mental health issues that young people are facing.
-Up to 1 in 5 kids aged 3-17 are reported to have a mental, emotional, developmental, or behavioral disorder prior to covid.
+Up to 1 in 5 kids aged 3-17 are reported to have a mental, emotional, developmental, or behavioral disorder prior to the COVID-19 pandemic.
 There was a 36% increase in adolescents considering suicide from 2009 to 2019.
-The pandemic has only aggravated the already increasing numbers of youth dealing with mental illness.
-Although all kids were affected by the disruption of in-person schooling and extracurriculars or lack of social opportunities, populations that were already vulnerable suffered the most, such as LGBTQ+ youth, low-income families, racial and ethnic minorities, adolescents with disabilities, etc.

 For adults, the pandemic has changed life as we once knew it.
-Nearly 8 in 10 (78%) have stated that COVID-19 is the source of a significant source of stress in their lives.
-49% reported that their behavior changed as a result, with 21% experiencing an increase in bodily tension, 20% “snapping” or facing an increase in sudden anger, 20% seeing unexpected mood swings, or 17% yelling at a loved one.
-The political response to the pandemic has had an overwhelming negative response to Americans as well– 71% state that this is the lowest point in our nation that they’ve experienced that they can remember.
-This disproportionately affects low-income Americans and people of color who have struggled finding access to work, housing, and resources.
+Nearly 8 in 10 have stated that COVID-19 is a significant source of stress in their lives, 49% reported changed behaviors including “snapping” or facing an increase in sudden anger, 20% seeing unexpected mood swings, and 17% yelling at a loved one.

 How We Do Our Part